LearnTeachCode/intro-javascript-class/week-6/6-1-github-api-group-challenge.md

   3. Pass the user's input as an ***argument*** to our API-requesting function.

-  > Whenever you have a function calling another function, it's usually best to pass your variables directly between them this way -- like passing the baton! :runner: <br/>This makes your code more organized and easier to debug, compared to relying on global variables for everything.
+  > Whenever you have a function calling another function, it's usually best to pass your variables directly between them this way -- like passing the baton! :runner: <br/><br/> This makes your code more organized and easier to debug, compared to relying on global variables for everything.

 <br/>